5 Best Practices for the E-Commerce Financial Close

 Blog post

-Best Practice #1: Identify a Business Process for Those Not Yet Online
+Best Practice #1: Bring Business Processes Online

-Any successful e-commerce business process should include reconciling orders, whether from Amazon or Shopify; to your merchants such as PayPal, Stripe, or Square; or payment scheduling merchants like Afterpay or Affirm.
+Any successful business process should include reconciling orders, whether from Amazon or Shopify; to your merchants such as PayPal, Stripe, or Square; or payment scheduling merchants like Afterpay or Affirm.
 From there, the next logical step is to reconcile your merchant vendor statements to your bank statements to ensure you have received the required funds.
 Oftentimes, this involves reconciling with a considerable amount of data.

 Best Practice #2: Organize Data Sources, Load Data Frequently, and Automatically Reconcile